-Casa Petra Vera is on six and a quarter acres of temperate high desert grassland, punctuated by juniper and agave, 4700 feet up the eastern flanks of Portal Peak in the Chiracahua Mountains.
-It is bounded by state-to-federal lands on one side, and the ancient small oaks of Portal Peak Wash on an other.
-The humbling view east sweeps the compass along San Simon Valley and the Peloncillo range.
-It is 3 miles from the mouth of Cave Creek Canyon, 8 miles from the American Museum of Natural History’s Southwestern Research Station, and 27 miles from the thousands of acres of rhyolite hoodoos in Chiricahua National Monument.
+The parcel is bounded by state-to-federal lands on one side, and the ancient small oaks of Portal Peak Wash on another.
+A humbling eastern view sweeps the compass along San Simon Valley and the Peloncillo range.
+It is 3 miles from the mouth of Cave Creek Canyon, 8 miles from the American Museum of Natural History’s Southwestern Research Station, and 27 miles from thousands of acres of rhyolite hoodoos within Chiricahua National Park.

-You can support development of Casa Petra Vera through custom print/design projects or printed items available for purchase at Spina/Novoa Studio, through a Subscription (available online soon), or by helping to connect us with resources outlined below.
-If you would like to make a specific recommendation or contribution, please get in touch.
-We appreciate input and enjoy productive partnerships.
-Contact firstname.lastname@example.org
+You can support Casa Petra Vera through custom print/design orders or purchase of printed items available at Spina/Novoa Studio - or should our development aims move forward, by helping to connect us with resources below.
+If you would like to make a recommendation or contribution, please get in touch.
+We appreciate input and enjoy productive partnerships - Contact

 In Search Of:

-- Professional architectural consultation or partnership, with expertise in affordably sustainable design
+- Professional architectural design consultation or partnerships, with expertise in affordably sustainable design

-- Tradespersons’ community-partnerships, with experience or interest in natural building techniques
+- Tradespersons’ and artisans’ community-partnerships, with experience or interest in natural building techniques

-- Reduced cost for, or contributions of, sustainable building materials such as - Hempcrete IFC-type block, PaveDrain P-ACB/M, solar power equiptment, pumice/clay, reclaimed lumber beams/slabs, etc
+- Reduced cost or contributions of sustainable building materials such as FASWALL or Hempcrete IFC-type block, PaveDrain P-ACB/M, solar power equiptment, pumice/clay, reclaimed lumber beams/slabs, etc